wladimiiir/react-easy-store/README.md

 ## React Easy Store
-React Store made easy
+React Store made easy.

 ### Motivation
 Redux is cool, but I have never understood, why do I need to write so much boilerplate just to change (global) state, which would update my component with new data.
 With this store I have iterated to the store which API is simple, yet it does the job.

 ### Current Version
-0.1.8
-Should be without issues, but I keep it still under development version as there are few things I would like to extend.
+*0.1.8* - should be without issues, but I keep it still under development version as there are few things I would like to extend.

 ### Installation
 ```